 Met Office issues ‘risk to life’ weather warning as snow to blanket UK

-Weather alerts for snow in parts of Scotland upgraded to amber while yellow warnings in place elsewhere
+Amber weather alerts warn of possible travel chaos, power cuts and ‘the potential risk to life and property’

-The Met Office has issued a “risk to life” weather warning as snow is set to blanket the UK.
+The Met Office has issued a “risk to life” weather warning as snow is set to blanket the UK, with blizzards set to hit some areas.

 Up to 40cm of snow could hit some places in Scotland, while winds could lead to temporary blizzard conditions, bringing possible travel chaos, power cuts and “the potential risk to life and property”, according to the weather service.

-The upgraded warnings cover parts of the Highlands and north-east Scotland, with frequent and prolonged heavy snow showers expected between noon on Friday until noon on Saturday.
+The upgraded warnings cover parts of the Highlands and northeast Scotland, with frequent and prolonged heavy snow showers expected between noon on Friday and noon on Saturday.

 Forecasters said some delays and cancellations to rail and air travel are likely, as are power cuts and disruption on the roads, while some rural communities could become cut off.

-The UK Health Security Agency (UKHSA) has also warned of a potential surge in deaths, as it issued more severe warnings across England.
+The UK Health Security Agency (UKHSA) has also warned of a potential surge in deaths, as it issued more severe warnings across England for the cold snap.

 The UKHSA previously issued amber cold health alerts in the North East and North West of England.
 And now yellow alerts have been upgraded to amber in the East Midlands, West Midlands, South East, South West, East of England, Yorkshire and the Humber, and London.
 These warnings are in place until 10am on 6 January.